MukhtarMalal/The-Fitness-Club/README.md

 ### Further testing

+* The website has been tested on Google Chrome.
 * The website was viewed on a variety of devices such as Laptop, iPhone, Moto G4, iPad Pro, Galaxy S5.
 * Testing was done to ensure that all pages were linking correctly.